uk-carpentries/2021-06-08-manchester-online/index.md

 <h3>Registration</h3>
 Registration is free <a href="https://www.eventbrite.com/e/{{page.eventbrite}}" target="_blank">
 via EventBrite</a>.
-You will need a special code to register - please get in touch with
+You will need a special code to register - please get in touch with g
 <a href='mailto:{{page.email}}'>Aleksandra Nenadic</a> using your Manchester email address.

 <h3>Requirements</h3>